Syllable Stress in American English

 4. Exceptions to the suffix rule are words of French origin such as millionAIRE, volunTEER and picturESQUE.

-I teach you everything you need to know about American English syllable stress in my Accent Reduction Intensive Course.
+I teach you everything you need to know about American English syllable stress in my accent reduction coaching program.